Bubbles (video game): Reception

-Author John Sellers listed it among the weirder arcade games released.
+In his book of early video game history, Mark Wolf noted that Bubbles felt "unorthodox" when compared to modern gameplay conventions.
+He attributed this to "rapid innovation" that took place in the golden age of arcade video games before most conventions were established.
+Wolf also described it as an "offbeat and less-known experiment".
+Author John Sellers listed the title among the weirder arcade games released.
 Clare Edgeley of Computer and Video Games echoed similar statements.
-She criticized the game, stating that the constant blue background was dull and the game lacked longevity.
-Retro Gamer's Darran Jones described the game as engrossing and obscure.
-He also expressed disappointment that few people remember it.
+She criticized Bubbles, stating that the constant blue background was dull and the game lacked longevity.
+In the Shacknews Arcade Corner series, Greg Burke called the gameplay "addicting" and fun to play in modern times.
+He attributed the game's mix reception to a "lack of decent sound effects" and described the title as "underrated".
+Retro Gamer's Darran Jones described the game as engrossing and obscure, and he expressed disappointment that few people remember it.
 Bubbles arcade cabinets have varying degrees of rarity.
 The cocktail and cabaret are the rarest, followed by the plastic and upright versions; the plastic models are more valuable among collectors.

-Legacy

-In 2000, a web-based version of Bubbles, along with nine other classic arcade games, was published on Shockwave.com.
-Four years later, Midway Games launched a website featuring the Shockwave versions.
-Williams Electronics included Bubbles in several of its arcade compilations: the 1996 Williams Arcade's Greatest Hits, the 2000 Midway's Greatest Arcade Hits (Dreamcast version only), the 2003 Midway Arcade Treasures, and the 2012 Midway Arcade Origins.
-It is also an included title on the Midway Legacy Edition Arcade1Up cabinet.